 - 6.44.
-The Authority also imposes a restriction on Financial, for a period of 126 days from the date this Final Notice is issued, so that Financial is restricted during that period from appointing any AR or RI. - 6.45.
-The restriction the Authority imposes is a disciplinary measure in respect of Financial's misconduct between 8 August 2010 (when the statutory power to impose a restriction came in to force) and 30 April 2013. - 6.46.
+The Authority also imposes a restriction on Investments, for a period of 126 days from the date this Final Notice is issued, so that Investments is restricted during that period from appointing any AR or RI. - 6.45.
+The restriction the Authority imposes is a disciplinary measure in respect of Investments' misconduct between 8 August 2010 (when the statutory power to impose a restriction came in to force) and 30 April 2013. - 6.46.
 When determining whether a restriction is appropriate, the Authority is required to consider the full circumstances of the case.
 The Authority will impose a restriction where it believes that such action will be a more effective and persuasive deterrent than the imposition of a financial penalty alone.
 DEPP 6A.2.3G specifies examples of circumstances where the Authority may consider it appropriate to impose a restriction. - 6.47.
-The main reason why the Authority considers that a restriction is appropriate in the circumstances of this case is because Financial has provided verifiable evidence to establish that imposing any financial penalty would cause it serious financial hardship, pursuant to DEPP6A.2.3G(6).
+The main reason why the Authority considers that a restriction is appropriate in the circumstances of this case is because Investments has provided verifiable evidence to establish that imposing any financial penalty would cause it serious financial hardship, pursuant to DEPP6A.2.3G(6).
 The Authority believes that imposing a restriction in this instance, in addition to a statement of misconduct and as an alternative to payment of a penalty, would be a more effective and persuasive deterrent than the imposition of a financial penalty reduced to nil and a statement of misconduct alone. - 6.48.
-In addition, the Authority has previously taken Enforcement action in respect of similar breaches, including action against Mr Charles Palmer (who holds significant influence functions at Financial and is the current owner of the Group).
-Financial failed to take appropriate steps to improve its systems and controls as a result of this action.
+In addition, the Authority considers that a restriction is appropriate because the Authority has previously taken Enforcement action in respect of similar breaches, including action against Mr Charles Palmer (who holds significant influence functions at Investments and is the current owner of the Group).
+Investments failed to take appropriate steps to improve its systems and controls as a result of this action.

 - 6.49.
-Financial's failings suggest a poor compliance culture at Financial.
-In particular, as set out at paragraph 4.8 above, the Skilled Person's Report attributed the failings identified to: - (1) the inherent risks of Financial's business model which afforded ARs and RIs a high degree of flexibility; and - (2) the cultural focus at Financial which resulted in the ARs being treated as the customers rather than the end consumers who received the advice. - 6.50.
-The Authority considers that the restriction it is imposing is appropriate in that it will demonstrate to other similar network firms in the market that where a firm continues to operate with a poor compliance culture the Authority will take disciplinary action to suspend and/or restrict that firm's regulated activities, in combination with a financial penalty or as an alternative sanction.
+Investments' failings also suggest a poor compliance culture at Investments.
+In particular, as set out at paragraph 4.8 above, the Skilled Person's Report attributed the failings identified to: - the inherent risks of Investments' business model which afforded ARs and RIs a high degree of flexibility; and - (2) the cultural focus at Investments which resulted in the ARs being treated as the customers rather than the end consumers who received the advice. - 6.50.
+The Authority considers that the restriction it is imposing to be appropriate in that it will demonstrate to other similar network firms in the market that where a firm continues to operate with a poor compliance culture the Authority will take disciplinary action to suspend and/or restrict that firm's regulated activities, in combination with a financial penalty or as an alternative sanction.